AnthonyAstige/todo.txt.nvim/README.md

 ## Features

-- Filter `todo.txt` by a single project or context using `vim.ui.select`.
+- Focus by project, context, and due dates via sorting & folding
-- Uses Neovim's folding mechanism (`foldmethod=expr`) to hide non-matching lines.
+- `Hyperfocus` to show single lines

 This tool is currently a personal project by Anthony, who is exploring using `todo.txt` for personal task management.
 As such, the functionality and maintenance of this plugin may vary.